 |A resident of Rattray and Blairgowrie for over 60 years.
 I have spent all of my working life in the motor trade in various capacities.
 A former Captain in the local Boys Brigade Company for over 20 years and Chairman of the Davie Park Sports Association.
 As a community councillor I would like to assist in enabling all residents of Blairgowrie and Rattray to have a say in local matters.|

 |I have a predominantly hospitality background, which has taken me far and wide and seen me return to Blairgowrie in 2013.
 I became self employed about 15 years ago and now own and run the local tattoo studio with my husband, Derrick.I would love to see the introduction of some all weather, all inclusive, indoor and outdoor sports facilities, and improved recreation and entertainment facilities in our town.|

 |Having left Scotland to live in Lancashire when I was very young (thus the English accent), I came back to settle in Blairgowrie in 2010, the home town of my parents and where many of my extended family still live.

 I am a partner in Create at NEST on Reform St. We rent affordable creative studios for making, teaching, running workshops and also sell remnant craft supplies and handmade gifts.
 My own business ‘Tartan TED Creative’ is based on the first floor providing classes and workshops in crochet and decoupage and selling my handmade crafts.

-I’m Chair of the Association of Blairgowrie Craftworkers (ABC), a member of Perthshire Open Studios (POS) a director of Blairgowrie and East Perthshire Tourist Association and a committee member for Blairgowrie and Alyth Adult Education Association and Blair and Rattray Timebank.
+I’m a member of the Association of Blairgowrie Craftworkers (ABC), a member of Perthshire Open Studios (POS) and a committee member for Blairgowrie and Alyth Adult Education Association and Blairgowrie and Rattray Timebank.